Probabilistic Matching of Real and Generated Data Statistics in Generative Adversarial Networks: Related Work

 The work closest in aim to ours is probably that by \citet{Wu2020}, where a statistical constrained GAN is introduced.
 They add an additional term to the generator loss function in order to constrain the covariance structure of the generated data to that of the true data.
 This additional term is a measure of similarity between the covariances, and they concluded that the Frobenius norm was the best choice for this purpose.
 They use their method to obtain better solutions for PDE-governed systems.

 Similar to \citet{Wu2020}, our method also imposes probabilistic constraints via an additional term to the generator loss.
 However, there are significant differences: firstly, our method does not consider the covariance structure of the dataset in particular, but instead allows to constrain on arbitrary statistics of the data.
-Secondly, our method matches the distributions of true and generated data statistics via the KL divergence and takes the complete shapes of the distributions into account, instead of just the second-order moments.
+Secondly, our method uses $f$-divergences to match the distributions of true and generated data statistics explicitly and takes the complete shapes of the distributions into account, instead of only the second-order moments.